KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_001_Introduction.md

 <p align="center">
 <img src="images/contentPipelineWithGltf.png" /><br>
-<a name="contentPipelineWithGltf-png"></a>Image 3: The 3D content pipeline with glTF
+<a name="contentPipelineWithGltf-png"></a>Image 1c: The 3D content pipeline with glTF
 </p>

-The content creation tools may either provide glTF directly, or use one of the open-source conversion utilities.
-For example, the [COLLADA](https://www.khronos.org/collada/) specification defines an XML-based data exchange format for 3D authoring tools, and nearly all authoring applications can export their scenes in the COLLADA format.
-So the [COLLADA2GLTF](https://github.com/KhronosGroup/glTF/tree/master/COLLADA2GLTF) tool can thus be used to convert scenes and models from authoring applications to glTF. `OBJ` files may be converted to glTF using [obj2gltf](https://github.com/AnalyticalGraphicsInc/obj2gltf).
-For other file formats, custom converters can be used to create glTF, and thus, to make the 3D content available for a broad range of runtime applications.
+An increasing number of content creation tools will be able to provide glTF directly.
+Alternatively, other file formats can be used to create glTF assets, using one of the open-source conversion utilities listed in the [Khronos glTF repository](https://github.com/KhronosGroup/glTF#converters).
+For example, nearly all authoring applications can export their scenes in the [COLLADA](https://www.khronos.org/collada/) format.
+So the [COLLADA2GLTF](https://github.com/KhronosGroup/glTF/tree/master/COLLADA2GLTF) tool can be used to convert scenes and models from these authoring applications to glTF. `OBJ` files may be converted to glTF using [obj2gltf](https://github.com/AnalyticalGraphicsInc/obj2gltf).
+For other file formats, custom converters can be used to create glTF assets, and thus, to make the 3D content available for a broad range of runtime applications.